 - Union Internationale des Avocats

-He trained at the EC Commission, Directorate General IV in 1977.
-He received a Masters from the University of Amsterdam in 1978.
+He graduated in Law (cum laude) at the University of Genoa and trained at the EC Commission, Directorate General IV.
+He received a Masters from the University of Amsterdam.